 Managing and troubleshooting Elasticsearch memory

-Hiya!
-With Elastic's expansion of our Elasticsearch Service Cloud offering and automated onboarding, we've expanded the Elastic Stack audience from full ops teams to data engineers, security teams, and consultants.
-As an Elastic support engineer, I've enjoyed interacting with more user backgrounds and with even wider use cases.
+With Elastic Cloud delivering solutions like Observability, Security, and Search, we've broadened the users who use Elastic Cloud beyond full ops teams to include data engineers, security teams, and consultants.
+As an Elastic support representative, I’ve enjoyed engaging with a diverse range of users and use cases.

-With a wider audience, I'm seeing more questions about managing resource allocation, in particular the mystical shard-heap ratio and avoiding circuit breakers.
+With a wider audience, I’m seeing more questions about managing resource allocation, in particular troubleshooting allocation health and avoiding circuit breakers.
 I get it!
-When I started with the Elastic Stack, I had the same questions.
-It was my first intro to managing Java heap and time series database shards, and scaling my own infrastructure.
+When I started with Elasticsearch, I had the same questions.
+It was my first intro to managing Java heap and time series database shards and scaling my own infrastructure.

-When I joined the Elastic team, I loved that on top of documentation, we had blogs and tutorials so I could onboard quickly.
+When I joined Elastic, I loved that on top of documentation, we had blogs and tutorials so I could onboard quickly.
 But then I struggled my first month to correlate my theoretical knowledge to the errors users would send through my ticket queue.
-Eventually, I figured out, like other support engineers, that a lot of the reported errors were just symptoms of allocation issues and the same seven-ish links would bring users up to speed to successfully manage their resource allocation.
+Eventually I figured out, like other support reps, that a lot of the reported errors were just symptoms of allocation issues and the same seven-ish links would bring users up to speed to successfully manage their resource allocation.

-Speaking as a support engineer, in the following sections, I'm going to go over the top allocation management theory links we send users, the top symptoms we see, and where we direct users to update their configurations to resolve their resource allocation issues.
+Speaking as a support rep, I’m going to go over the top allocation management theory links we send users, the top symptoms we see, and where we direct users to update their configurations to resolve their resource allocation issues.

 Theory